- About YDS

 He assumed the deanship in 2012 after more than two decades at the University of Notre Dame, where he served in several capacities at the College of Arts and Letters before becoming the first dean of the independent Graduate School.

-Dean Sterling is the author or editor/co-editor of seven books and more than seventy scholarly articles and essays.
+Dean Sterling is the author or editor/co-editor of eight books and more than ninety scholarly articles and essays.
 He is the general editor for the Philo of Alexandria Commentary Series (E.J.
 Brill), co-editor of the Studia Philonica Annual, and a member of the editorial board of Beihefte zur Zeitschrift für die Neutestamentliche Wissenschaft.
 He served as editor of the Christianity and Judaism in Antiquity Series (University of Notre Dame Press) for twenty years.

 He has held numerous leadership positions in the Society of Biblical Literature, the Studiorum Novi Societas, and the Catholic Biblical Association.
 He is a minister in the Churches of Christ and serves in several leadership roles for his own denomination in addition to his other responsibilities.

 - Edited with Carl R. Holladay et al., Light from the Gentiles: Hellenistic Philosophy and Early Christianity 2 vols. ( Brill, 2013).